-Geoff Mulgan is Chief Executive of Nesta, and has been in post since June 2011.
-Under his leadership Nesta has moved out of the public sector to become a charity (in 2012), launched a range of new initiatives in investment, programmes and research, and has implemented a new strategy involving partnerships with other funders in the UK and internationally.
+Geoff Mulgan is a Professor at University College London and the former Chief Executive of Nesta from 2011 to 2019.
+Under his leadership, Nesta moved out of the public sector to become a charity (in 2012), launched a range of new initiatives in investment, programmes and research, and has implemented a new strategy involving partnerships with other funders in the UK and internationally.

 From 2004-2011 he was the first Chief Executive of the Young Foundation, which became a leading centre for social innovation, combining research, creation of new ventures and practical projects.
 It was at the Young Foundation that Geoff founded SIX in 2007.

 Between 1997 and 2004 Geoff had various roles in the UK government including director of the Government's Strategy Unit and head of policy in the Prime Minister's office.
 Before that he was the founder and director of the think-tank Demos.

 He is also an adviser to many governments around the world, and has been a board member of the Work Foundation, the Health Innovation Council, Political Quarterly and the Design Council, and chair of Involve.
 He is also currently chair of the Studio Schools Trust and the Social Innovation Exchange.